dummy-ilh/MINE/ML/Google_glossary.md

 Pooling for vision applications is known more formally as spatial pooling.
 Time-series applications usually refer to pooling as temporal pooling.
 Less formally, pooling is often called subsampling or downsampling.

-See Introducing Convolutional Neural Networks in the ML Practicum: Image Classification course.

 positional encoding

 A technique to add information about the position of a token in a sequence to the token's embedding.
 Transformer models use positional encoding to better understand the relationship between different parts of the sequence.